Hearen/HadoopInitializer/README.md

 2. cd HadoopInitializer
 3. su
 4. ./install.sh
-and then just follow the hints of the program, good luck!
+and then just follow the program, good luck!

 Support
 -------
 There are lots of issues that might occur during the configuration and also some brilliant tools that might be helpful.

-#### about hadoop
+#### hadoop
 * stop-all.sh #to stop all the hadoop service;
 * start-all.sh #to start the hadoop service;
-* hdfs dfsadmin -report #to report the status of the cluster which is quite the same as opening a browser and access `$ip_address:50070`
+* hdfs dfsadmin -report #to report the status of the cluster which is quite the same as opening a browser and access `$master_ip_address:50070`
-* hdfs dfsadmin -safemode leave #leave the safe mode to avoid some checking and restriction which might cause some errors in testing
+* hdfs dfsadmin -safemode leave #leave the safe mode to avoid some checking and restrictions which might cause some errors in testing
-* hadoop fs -ls / #to list the files in the root directory of hdfs
+* hadoop fs -ls / #to list the files in the root directory of hdfs, [more](https://hadoop.apache.org/docs/r2.7.1/hadoop-project-dist/hadoop-common/FileSystemShell.html#mkdir)
 * hadoop fs namenode -format #format the whole hdfs file system which is frequently used to correct some errors

-#### about cgroup
+#### cgroup
 * yum install libcgroup\* #to install cgroup in CentOS 7.1
 * systemctl start cgconfig && systemctl enable cgconfig
 * systemctl start cgred && systemctl enable cgred

-edit the /etc/cgconfig.conf as follows
+Edit the /etc/cgconfig.conf as follows
 ```
 group hadoop
 {